-EDR 572 Literacy Assessment, Evaluation, and Intervention (3)
+EDR 572 Literacy Assessment, Evaluation, and Data Driven Intervention (3)

-This course involves assessment and evaluation of literacy development for students K-12.
-Advanced focus on various assessment tools and practices that provide measurement data for individuals and small groups.
-Candidates develop sophisticated skills in observing, analyzing, and interpreting reading behaviors and design instructional intervention plans.
-Candidates explore how to meet the needs of all learners, including diverse learners with different developmental levels and those from diverse cultural and linguistic backgrounds.
+This course involves the assessment and evaluation of literacy development for students K-12.
+Advanced focus on various assessment tools and practices that provide measurement data for individuals and small reading groups.
+Candidates develop sophisticated skills in observing, analyzing, and interpreting reading behaviors and designing instructional intervention plans for all (English Language Learners, students with dyslexia, sudents with other disabilities, and gifted and talented students) students.
+Candidates explore how to meet the needs of all learners, including diverse cultural and linguistic backgrounds.
 Candidates will use assessment data to plan, evaluate, and revise instruction to meet identified student needs.
-Review of standardized tests and measurements will also be addressed.
+A review of standardized tests and measurements will also be addressed.

-EDR 573 Reading Practicum (3)
+EDR 573 Reading Practicum Application (3)

-Application of previous coursework, including process of assessing & providing intervention for a student in need of reading intervention instruction.
-Teaching a small group of students who struggle with reading is required where candidates apply assessment and intervention strategies in an educational setting under the supervision of one of the course instructors during a 30-hour field experience.
-Field components include preparing and administering pre-assessments, scoring and interpreting assessments, planning and teaching a minimum of six intervention sessions, administering post assessments, and providing recommendations for future teaching based on scores.
+Application of previous coursework, including the process of assessing & providing intervention for a student in need of reading intervention instruction.
+Teaching a small group of students who struggle with reading is required where candidates apply assessment and evidence-based reading instructional intervention strategies in an educational setting under the supervision of one of the course instructors during a 30-hour field experience.
+Field components include preparing and administering pre-assessments, scoring and interpreting assessments, planning and teaching at least six intervention sessions, administering post-assessments, and providing recommendations for future teaching based on analysis of student data.

-Education (EDS)
+EDUCATION (EDS)

-EDS 500: Foundations Of Education (3)
+EDS 500 Foundations Of Education (3)